-The CMC collection supports the college or university's education curriculum with an organized collection of current and high-quality educational materials created for use with children from preschool through grade 12, and adult education materials, when appropriate.
+The CMC collection supports the institution's teacher education curriculum with an organized collection of current and high quality educational materials created for use with children from preschool through grade twelve, and adult education materials, when appropriate.

-- Selection-The selection of curriculum materials should be the responsibility of a professional librarian specifically charged with building the curriculum materials collection. - Collection development policy-The CMC should have a written collection development policy, as described in the policy section of these guidelines. - Organization-The CMC collection should be organized in accordance with current national standards and practices, as described in the access section of these guidelines. - Location-All of the collection should be available in the CMC. - Size-The size of the CMC collection should be sufficient to meet the needs of its users, as well as to ensure compliance with the state department of education's standards. - Format-These resources should represent a variety of formats including print, non-print, and electronic
+I. Selection-The selection of curriculum materials should be the responsibility of a professional librarian specifically charged with building the curriculum materials collection.

+II.
+Collection development policy-The CMC should have a written collection development policy, as described in the policy section of these guidelines.

+III.
+Organization-The CMC collection should be organized in accordance with current national standards and practices, as described in the access section of these guidelines.

+IV.
+Location-All of the collection should be available in the CMC.

+V. Size-The size of the CMC collection should be sufficient to meet the needs of its users, as well as to ensure compliance with state department of education standards.

+VI.
+Format-These resources should represent a variety of formats, including print, nonprint, and electronic.

-• Funding level-Funding level for collection materials should reflect the enrollment of education majors and pre-service teachers in comparison to other majors within the institution.
+VII.
+Funding level-Funding level for collection materials should reflect the enrollment of education majors and pre-service teachers in comparison to other majors within the institution.